thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 +---+------------+--------------+--------------+------+---------+---------------+--------------+
 ```

-Take a note of the IP addresses shown; in the next step, we will use a simple Netmiko script to perform show commands.
+Take note of the IP addresses shown; in the next step, we will use a simple Netmiko script to perform ```show``` commands.

 ## Netmiko Python Script

 Nautobot leverages the multivendor, open-source [Netmiko](https://pynet.twb-tech.com/blog/netmiko-python-library.html) library created by Kirk Byers to interact with network devices.
 As such, it is already included in our Nautobot instance.

-Let's go ahead and try it out on the Nautobot container.
-Let's try it out in nbshell:
+Let's go ahead and try out ```netmiko``` on the Nautobot container using ```nbshell```:

 ```
 $ cd nautobot-docker-compose/